graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-A GraphQL server, when preparing a field of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing a field error.
+A GraphQL server, when preparing a field of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing a field error if a value cannot be coerced or if coercion may result in data loss.

-For example, a GraphQL server could be preparing a field with the scalar type `Int` and encounter a floating-point number.
-Since the server must not break the contract by yielding a non-integer, the server should truncate the fractional value and only yield the integer value.
-If the server encountered a boolean `true` value, it should return `1`.
-If the server encountered a string, it may attempt to parse the string for a base-10 integer value.
-If the server encounters some value that cannot be reasonably coerced to an `Int`, then it must raise a field error.
+A GraphQL service may decide to allow coercing different internal types to the expected return type.
+For example when coercing a field of type `Int` a boolean `true` value may produce `1` or a string value `"123"` may be parsed as base-10 `123`.
+However if internal type coercion cannot be reasonably performed without losing information, then it must raise a field error.

 Since this coercion behavior is not observable to clients of the GraphQL server, the precise rules of coercion are left to the implementation.
 The only